cydrobolt/polr/docs/developer-guide/api.md

 -----------------------------

 ## API keys
-To authenticate a user to Polr, you will need to provide an API key along with each request to the Polr API, as a GET or POST parameter. (e.g `?key=API_KEY_HERE`)
+To authenticate a user to Polr, you *must* provide an API key along with each request to Polr API endpoints, as a GET or POST parameter. (e.g `?key=API_KEY_HERE`)

 ## Assigning an API key
 To assign an API key, log on from an administrator account, head over to the "Admin"